Poll: Rebecca Kleefisch and Tim Michels poised for GOP gubernatorial primary matchup

 The latest poll, released Wednesday, finds that 27% of Republican primary voters support Michels, the millionaire co-owner of Brownsville-based Michels Corp., while 26% support former Lt.
 Gov. Kleefisch, setting the stage for a tight race between the two GOP candidates.
 The poll has a margin of error of 6.3% among GOP primary voters and 32% of respondents remain undecided, down from 46% of respondents in April.

-However, polling also finds Evers holding advantage in head to head matchups with the four major Republicans in the race.
+However, polling also finds Evers holding the lead in head to head matchups with the four major Republicans in the race.
 The winner of the Aug.
 9 primary will go on to face Evers in the Nov.
 8 general election.

-The Democratic governor holds a 47% advantage to Kleefisch's 43%, a 48% advantage to Michels' 41%, a 48% advantage to Kevin Nicholson's 40% and a 51% advantage to state Rep. Timothy Ramthun's 34%.
-The matchup between Kleefisch and Evers is the only one to fall within the poll's margin of error.
+The Democratic governor holds a 47% lead to Kleefisch’s 43%, a 48% lead to Michels’ 41%, a 48% lead to Kevin Nicholson’s 40% and a 51% lead to state Rep. Timothy Ramthun’s 34%.
+The matchup between Kleefisch and Evers is the only one to fall within the poll’s margin of error.

-“Rebecca Kleefisch is the best Republican candidate to beat Tony Evers this fall,” Charles Nichols, Kleefisch's campaign manager, said in a statement.

-The latest poll found Nicholson receiving 10% of support from Republican primary voters, the same he received in April, while Ramthun's support dropped from 4% to 3%.
+The latest poll found Nicholson maintaining the 10% of respondents’ support he received in April, while Ramthun dropped from 4% to 3%.

-While Kleefisch saw her support drop six points from 32% in April, Franklin said that's not necessarily a result of Michels joining the race.
+While Kleefisch saw her support drop six points from 32% in April, Franklin said it does not appear that is a result of Michels’ entry into the race.

 “Michel’s entry seems to have drawn substantial support from the folks who were undecided rather than taking away support from the other candidates,” Franklin said.